 Lapitec induction stove and chill top shown- Ghandara Kitchen.

 Sintered stone is the latest material to enter the market that was specifically designed to address all of the limitations of typical building materials when it comes to this design space.
 Quartz is popular right now, but it yellows in the sun and commonly cracks or discolors under high heat.
 It also does not have the thermal resistance due to the polyester that binds it.

 Lapitec Grigio Piombo in Vesuvio at the Chelsea Flower Show in London.

 Sintered stones are mineral based, with no binders and are engineered to withstand scratching, cutting, staining, etching, heat and frost, is antimicrobial and is able to kill bacteria on the surface.
 Backyards are migrating toward brands like Lapitec, Dekton and Neolith, which are all sintered, or formed at high heat and engineered to withstand the elements.

 So, have at it fellas, own your space!
 Just let us know when dinner is ready.

-CaraGreen distributes building materials throughout the US, concentrating in the Southeast.
+CaraGreen distributes building materials throughout the US.
 Our eco-friendly products include sustainable countertops and other surfacing materials including cladding, as well as recycled insulation and acoustical products.
 Our brands include Lapitec sintered stone, Kirei EchoPanel, PaperStone surfacing and cladding and Durat recycled solid surface.
 Our focus on sustainability, the environment and education at the architect and design level differentiate us from others in our market.